asia-pacific-energy-research-centre/aperc-template/README.md

 ```bash
 $ conda env create --prefix ./env --file environment.yml
 ```

-It is recommended to rename `environment.yml` to something specific to the project like `myproject-env.yml`.

 Once the new environment has been created you can activate the environment with the following command.